BJP's campaign to highlight Savarkar's contribution gathers pace

 "The Congress has long abandoned the values of M K Gandhi but what about Indira Gandhi, one of their own, who too hailed Veer Savarkar as a great revolutionary?
 Has the Congress given up on her too just because it doesn't suit the narrow, bigoted politics of their current leadership?" he tweeted.
 He quoted Indira Gandhi as having said that "Savarkar's daring defiance of the British government has its own importance in the annals of our freedom movement".

-She had the Films Division to produce a documentary- "The great revolutionary"- on Savarkar, he said.
+She had the Films Division to produce a documentary- "The great revolutionary"- on Savarkar, Malviya said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)